-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, an adventure into the known-unknown - back in time to a world of text that still thrives atop four giant elephants riding through space on a giant turtle.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week, an adventure into the known-unknown, back in time to a world of text that still thrives atop four giant elephants riding through space on a giant turtle.

-The adventure starts in a special newbie area called Pumpkin Town, deliberately away from all the Discworld stuff specifically - though it wastes no time establishing a quirky tone.
-In the Equipment Emporium's weapons department for instance you'll find a sign reading 'If you must run with the weapons, please run towards the door'.
-This being a MUD, the parser isn't as advanced as you'll find in many interactive fiction titles, and there's a fair amount of lag between submitting a command and getting the response back - as well as short waits during passages.
+The adventure starts in a special newbie area called Pumpkin Town, deliberately away from all the Discworld stuff specifically, though it wastes no time establishing a quirky tone.
+In the Equipment Emporium's weapons department for instance you'll find a sign reading "If you must run with the weapons, please run towards the door".
+This being a MUD, the parser isn't as advanced as you'll find in many interactive fiction titles, and there's lag between submitting a command and getting the response back, as well as short waits during passages.
 Not a problem, but something to be aware of.

 Pumpkin Town covers all the basics of play, including fighting, an introduction to the guilds (though they can't be joined) and a chance to pick up some basic equipment like a sword.
 To leave, you go to the travel agent, who warns that you're not allowed back later on, and then it's time to head to Discworld proper.

-Going to Ankh-Morpork means starting out at the bar at the Mended Drum, which readers of the books will know is a little like telling a cow that they're going to start their exciting abattoir adventure on the killing floor.
+Going to Ankh-Morpork means starting at the bar of the Mended Drum, which readers of the books will know is a little like telling a cow they're going to start their exciting abattoir adventure on the killing floor.
 Luckily, things are a lot less dangerous here than usual, with the place gentrified enough to have brochures in a peanut tray and the troll splatter ("like a bouncer, but trolls use more force") just idly sitting by.
-If you want to know what chance you have, you can 'consider' an enemy— the origin of 'conning' in MMOs, fact-fans - and in this case the response is "You would have to be utterly insane to attack the splatter."
-This puts the splatter in an elite category known as 'damn near everybody at this point'.
+If you want to know what chance you have, you can "consider" an enemy— the origin of conning in MMOs, fact fan—and in this case the response is "You would have to be utterly insane to attack the splatter."
+This puts the splatter in an elite category along with 'damn near everybody at this point'.

-The map is huge, covering both cities and more open areas of the Discworld with a 'journey' command that lets you cover several miles in a single step.
-From Ankh-Morpork, our start, the Rimward Gate beckons, complete with 'Thank You For Not Plundering Our City' sign, opening out on the Sto Plains.
-Wandering at random soon lead to the canonically-anachronistic-but-then-this-is-Discworld Holy Wood (still operational here, as opposed to very, very much not at the end of the novel Moving Pictures), where it was possible to hop into a free carriage to travel down to places like Quirm and Pseudopolis and then back to Ankh-Morpork in time for tea.
-Here's a map of just that small area of the game.
+The map is huge, covering both cities and more open areas of the Discworld with a "journey" command that lets you cover several miles in a single step.
+From Ankh-Morpork, our start, the Rimward Gate beckons, complete with "Thank You For Not Plundering Our City" sign, opening out on the Sto Plains.
+Wandering at random soon leads to the canonically-anachronistic-but-then-this-is-Discworld Holy Wood (still operational here, as opposed to very, very much not so at the end of the novel Moving Pictures), where it was possible to hop into a free carriage to travel down to places like Quirm and Pseudopolis and then back to Ankh-Morpork in time for tea.

 Impressed?
-Then check out Ankh-Morpork.
+Check out the map of Ankh-Morpork (opens in new tab).
 The words you're looking for rhyme with 'foley schnitt'.

-( It's actually a combat skill as well as a reference, requiring the witch to be a little tipsy to use it, but making everyone around them dance.
-This being an example of The Dev Team At Least Appears To Have Thought Of Everything , it doesn't work on anything without ears.
-It can be defended against with ear-muffs.
-Not sure if the Wizards get an equivalent +2 to staff combat if it has a knob on the end.)
+(The Hedgehog Song is actually a combat skill (opens in new tab) as well as a reference.
+A witch must be a little tipsy to use it, which will make everyone around them dance.
+In an example of The Dev Team Thinks Of Everything (opens in new tab), it doesn't work on anything without ears.
+It can be defended against with earmuffs.
+Not sure if the wizards get an equivalent +2 to staff combat if it has a knob on the end.)

-As far as getting started goes though, this is probably a good place , listing places to acquire missions.
-There's also this section on making money , and a fair amount of higher end stuff to look towards to, like joining the Genuan mafia and doing hit-jobs for the Coffee Nostra.
+As far as getting started goes though, try this list of places to acquire missions (opens in new tab).
+There's also this section on making money (opens in new tab), and a fair amount of higher end stuff to look towards to, like joining the Genuan mafia and doing hit-jobs for the Coffee Nostra (opens in new tab).
 Yes, really.
-They're a band of criminals who flourished during the Genuan coffee prohibition, with their leaders known as 'Cup 'O' Regimes'.
+They're a band of criminals who flourished during the Genuan coffee prohibition, with their leaders known as "Cup 'O' Regimes".
 Pity they didn't go into the ice cream business.
 Then the big boss could have been Capo di Tutti Fruiti.

-Should you When you inevitably get lost though, remember that you can type 'help godmother' to summon a handy warp back to your start point to strike out into the world afresh.
-It's probably not however a good idea to see if you can murder her for XP and a free wand.
+Should you When you inevitably get lost, remember that you can type "godmother help" to summon a handy warp back to your start point to strike out into the world afresh.
+It's probably not, however, a good idea to see if you can murder the fairy godmother for XP and a free wand.

 At the very least, it's not exactly polite.